On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

 Now, consider the family of all the $f$-invariant open topological disks.
-We can define an order among the family of all such sets, with respect to usual inclusion relation.
-It is standard to check with respect to this order, the family forms a partially ordered set, for which every chain has an upper bound.
+We can define a partial order among this family with respect to the usual inclusion relation.
+It is standard to check that with respect to this order, the family forms a partially ordered set, for which every chain has an upper bound.
 So by Zorn's lemma, we conclude the existence of maximal elements.

-On the other hand, the closure of each such maximal invariant open disk must contain an $f$-fixed point, by the famous Brouwer fixed-point theorem.
-Since for $f\in \mathcal G^r$, every fixed point is isolated, it follows there are at most finitely many such maximal invariant disks.
+As $f$ is non-wandering, Lemma~\ref{Bounded Invariant Disks} implies that there exists a constant $M>0$, such that, every connected component $\widetilde{D}$ of the lift of a maximal open $f$-invariant disk $D$ is $\widetilde{f}$ -invariant, and